MatchMore/alps-ios/README.md

 ### 4. You are good to go!

-You may now compile and run the xcode project
+You may now compile and run the xcode project, enjoy!

 ## Matchmore iOS SDK

-The Matchmore [alps-io-sdk](https://github.com/MatchMore/alps-ios-sdk) are already included in this project in the `Pods/` directory.
+The Matchmore [alps-io-sdk](https://github.com/MatchMore/alps-ios-sdk) is already included in this demo project in the `Pods/` directory.